k8lion/Neurogenesis/README.md

 Kaitlin Maile, Emmanuel Rachelson, Hervé Luga, Dennis G. Wilson, "When, where, and how to add new neurons to ANNs."
 AutoML Conference, 2022.

+This repository is implemented in Julia/Flux.
+For implementations of NORTH* metrics and growable architectures in Python/PyTorch, see [NeurOps](https://github.com/SuReLI/NeurOps).

 ## Code navigation
 The main program for training a growing neural network is found in `exp/runneurogenesis.jl`.
 This script accepts command line arguments, detailed in `exp/utilities.jl`, such as the trigger and initialization strategies, base architecture, dataset, and hyperparameters.
 Models and basic operations are defined in `src/models.jl`.
 Trigger scoring functions are defined in `src/scores.jl`.
 Initialization functions are defined `src/initializations.jl`.